Getting Kids To Clean

 Invest the time now in getting kids to clean, and you'll be rewarded with a child who takes pride (if not joy) in carrying his share of the home-cleaning load.

 Neglect this lesson, and your child will still be cute - for a while.
-Then she'll grow up and drive people crazy with her serve-me attitude toward life.
+Then she'll grow up and drive people crazy with her serve-me attitude.

 In short: Kids are born wired to clean.
 All we as parents have to do is encourage that tendency (even though it initially means tasks will take twice as long to complete).
 Kids love to help, so let's let them!

-And today, I'm thankful for the time it took to get them in the cleaning routine.
+And today, I'm thankful for the time it took to get them into the cleaning routine.
 For the most part, they're whine-free cleaners and helpers.

 Getting Kids to Clean: The 21-Day Rule